Advancing patient safety and the profession of nurse anesthesia.

-The Texas Association of Nurse Anesthetists (TxANA) was founded on August 9, 1974.
+TxANA's Articles of Incorporation were filed on August 9, 1974.
 Its goals include facilitating cooperation between nurse anesthetists and the medical profession, hospitals, healthcare providers, and other agencies interested in anesthesia.
 The membership is limited to Certified Registered Nurse Anesthetists (CRNAs) and Nurse Anesthesia Students who are members of the American Association of Nurse Anesthetists (AANA).
 TxANA currently represents over 5,700 members.